-- Write down everything that he does that just irritates the crap out of you.
+Write down everything that he does that just irritates the crap out of you.
 (Keep this on point with what we are talking about.
 Dragging up EVERYTHING is just counterproductive.)
-For example: He never notices that the trash needs taken out.
+For example, He never notices that the trash needs to be taken out.
 He never vacuums.

-- Start your cleaning schedule and involve him in it.
-It’s entirely possible when you write down everything that needs done, he will see the immensity of it all and be more willing to help.
+Start your cleaning schedule during this meeting and involve him in it.
+It’s entirely possible when you write down everything that needs to be done, he will see the immensity of it all and be more willing to help.

-- The first few weeks of the schedule, you may have to remind him that what he agreed to do.
+The first few weeks of the schedule, you may have to remind him that what he agreed to do.
 If, like in my case, they say, “I’ll get to it later”, trust him for a while.
-If it doesn’t get done, then you have a basis for re-evaluation of the cleaning schedule next month, with specific things to discuss.
+Re-evaluate the cleaning schedule next week or month, with specific things to discuss if the problem persists.

 The key is to discuss without arguments or yelling.
 Nothing good comes from screaming at the top of your lungs, “YOU’RE SUCH A LAZY ARSE!”
 (Trust me, I’ve done this.
 It really doesn’t help.)

-Do you have any tips or tricks to help cope in this situation?
+Do you have any tips or tricks to help cope with this situation?